Program

 Overview

-The Annual Conference will be held in Baltimore, Maryland, at the Royal Sonesta Harbor Court September 25-26, 2024.
-A significant proportion of the 2024 FIT’NG Conference is devoted to interactive events such as workshops and poster sessions to maximize engagement across our community.
+The Annual Conference will be held in Dublin, Ireland, at the Dublin Royal Convention Centre on September 7-8, 2025.
+A significant proportion of the 2025 FIT’NG Conference will again be devoted to interactive events such as workshops and poster sessions to maximize engagement across our community.

 Program at a Glance